 Tape: Use a clear or branded sticker to secure the top fold.
 Fold excess wax paper underneath for a tidy back.

-Twine or Ribbon: Wrap around the soap and tie a bow.
+Twine or Ribbon: Wrap the soap with twine or ribbon and tie a bow.
 This adds a handcrafted look that customers love.

 Stamp your logo onto the wax paper using waterproof ink